-- Slowly pour in the stock and whisk while you pour to prevent lumps.
+- Pour the stock slowly while whisking to prevent lumps.
 Stir in the milk and season with salt and pepper.
 Continue to cook on medium heat until the mixture comes to a boil.

-- Add the fried chicken into the gravy.
-Make sure the gravy covers the chicken.
-Cover it up and bake at a 425°F preheated oven undisturbed for one hour or leave to cook on the stovetop for 25 to 30 minutes or till the chicken is completely done and the gravy is thickened- stirring occasionally.
+- Add the fried chicken to the gravy.
+Be sure the gravy covers the chicken.
+Cover it up and bake at 425°F preheated oven undisturbed for one hour.
+Or cook on the stovetop, stirring occasionally, for 25 to 30 minutes or until the chicken is completely done, and the gravy is thickened.